For 6 months, I struggled with both recurring pink eye as well as scleritis. I assumed I had seasonal allergies.

 - Inflammatory Bowel Disease

 - Sjogren's Syndrome

 - Vasculitis and

-If you're thinking "I don't have any of these diseases, so I'm fine," then be careful.
+If you're thinking, "I don't have any of these diseases, so I'm fine," then be careful.
 Scleritis may be the initial symptom, meaning that you don't know you have one of these autoimmune diseases until you are faced with this eye condition.
-My opthamologist refered me to a rheumatologist for extensive testing for a wide range of conditions, including those above.
-The results were that I may have lupus.
+My ophthalmologist referred me to a rheumatologist for extensive testing for a wide range of conditions, including those above.
+The results were that I might have lupus.